xmsec/ghost-theme-yaldorei/README.md

 At last, restart the ghost
 ## About Modified Theme Yaldorei

-Modified theme support ghost 1.25.0
+Modified theme support ghost 1.25.0 & ghost 2.0
 What is modified is as follows:

 1. The nav's hight